TwicPics/components/documentation/react-native.md

 ### Working with ratio="none"

-Particularly useful when creating hero banner, you can specify the height of your image while respecting its natural aspect ratio and optimizing the _Cumulative Layout Shift_ metric.
+It is particularly useful when creating a "hero" banner.
+You can specify the height of your image while respecting its natural aspect ratio, and optimizing your _Cumulative Layout Shift_ (CLS) metric.

 When using `ratio="none"` your style **must** specify the image height.

 ```jsx